-Upon payment for the properly tendered ordinary shares and ADSs on January 23, 2014, the closing date of the Gentium Acquisition, we became the indirect majority shareholder of Gentium and acquired control of Gentium.
+Upon payment for the properly tendered ordinary shares and ADSs on January 23, 2014, we became the indirect majority shareholder of Gentium and acquired control of Gentium.
 Following the expiration of the initial offering period, and in accordance with the terms of the Gentium tender offer agreement, we commenced a subsequent offering period to acquire all remaining untendered ordinary shares and ADSs.
 The subsequent offering period expired on February 20, 2014.
 In total, pursuant to the tender offer agreement, we purchased approximately 98% of Gentium's fully diluted ordinary shares and ADSs.
-The aggregate acquisition cost of the Gentium ordinary shares and ADSs we purchased pursuant to the tender offer was \$976.3 million, comprising cash payments of \$993.4 million offset by proceeds from the exercise of Gentium share options of \$17.1 million. \$857.1 million of the acquisition consideration is attributable to the 12,244,156 Gentium ordinary shares and ADSs purchased on the closing date of the Gentium Acquisition, as well as 1,345,023 ADSs committed to tender in accordance with the guaranteed delivery procedures contemplated by the tender offer and options to acquire 1,666,608 ordinary shares of Gentium subject to support agreements requiring that such options be exercised and the underlying ordinary shares be tendered in a subsequent offering period.
+In June 2014, we acquired additional Gentium ordinary shares, representing a further 1.7% interest in Gentium, for cash consideration of \$17.5 million.
+As of June 30, 2014, the aggregate acquisition cost of the Gentium ordinary shares and ADSs was \$993.7 million, comprising cash payments of \$1,010.8 million offset by proceeds from the exercise of Gentium share options of \$17.1 million. \$857.1 million of the acquisition consideration is attributable to the 12,244,156 Gentium ordinary shares and ADSs purchased on the closing date of the Gentium Acquisition, as well as 1,345,023 ADSs committed to tender in accordance with the guaranteed delivery procedures contemplated by the tender offer and options to acquire 1,666,608 ordinary shares of Gentium subject to support agreements requiring that such options be exercised and the underlying ordinary shares be tendered in a subsequent offering period.
 These ADSs and ordinary shares represented in the aggregate approximately 86% of the fully diluted number of ordinary shares and ADSs of Gentium.
-The remaining \$119.2 million of the acquisition cost is attributable to the acquisition of noncontrolling interests.
+The remaining \$136.6 million of the acquisition cost is attributable to the acquisition of an additional 12% of the fully diluted Gentium ordinary shares and ADSs during the subsequent offering period of the tender offer and an additional 1.7% in June 2014, which are accounted for as an acquisition of noncontrolling interests.

-We believe the acquisition will provide us with an opportunity to diversify our development and commercial portfolio and complement our clinical experience in hematology/oncology and our expertise in reaching targeted physicians who treat serious medical conditions.
-As a result of the Gentium Acquisition, we acquired defibrotide, which is marketed under the name
+We believe the Gentium Acquisition provides us with an opportunity to diversify our development and commercial portfolio and complement our clinical experience in hematology/oncology and our expertise in reaching targeted physicians who treat serious medical conditions.